What do I do, if I need to see a doctor, and Dr Baird is not available?

 Severe breathlessness (difficulty talking normally)

-Seriously ill infant or child (one or more of: drowsy, floppy (infant), limp (child), pale skin, blue colour around mouth, purple rash, persistent vomiting, working hard to breathe, having or has had a fit)
+A seriously ill infant or child (one or more of: drowsy, floppy (infant), limp (child), not responding normally, pale colour, blue colour around the mouth, purple rash, persistent vomiting, working hard to breathe, having or has had a convulsion)

 To make an appointment